Contact Locations Call

 Blood Testing (sIgE Blood Test):

-Food-specific immunoglobulin E (sIgE) blood testing is a crucial tool for diagnosing IgE-mediated food allergies that can lead to severe reactions like anaphylaxis.
-This test, conducted through a basic blood draw, is highly sensitive in detecting food allergens.
+Food-specific immunoglobulin E (sIgE) blood testing is a crucial tool for diagnosing IgE-mediated food allergies that can lead to serious allergic reactions.
+This test, conducted through a basic blood draw, is commonly used in detecting food allergens.
 Despite its accuracy, sIgE testing may yield false positives.
 Hence, results are usually evaluated along with medical history and additional diagnostic measures for precise diagnosis.
 It's essential to consult a healthcare professional for proper interpretation and management of food allergies.

 Skin Prick Testing:

-Skin prick testing is a safe and sensitive method for diagnosing allergies by applying allergenic substances to the skin and monitoring for reactions.
+Skin prick testing is a supervised diagnostic method for diagnosing allergies by applying allergenic substances to the skin and monitoring for reactions.
 While effective, false positives can occur, emphasizing the need for clinical history consideration for accurate results.

 In-Office Food Challenge (OFC):

-An in-office open food challenge (OFC) is deemed the most reliable method for confirming food allergies.
-This gold standard diagnostic test involves consuming increasing quantities of a specific food in a controlled environment under supervision.
-This procedure is a safe and structured way to determine with certainty whether an individual has a genuine food allergy, providing clear results to effectively manage allergies.
+An in-office open food challenge (OFC) is a supervised method for evaluating food allergies.
+This visit may involve consuming measured quantities of a specific food in a controlled environment under supervision.
+This procedure is structured and supervised to help determine whether an individual has a genuine food allergy, providing information for follow-up planning.

 From Avoidance to Immunotherapy